The Baptism of Children

 In having children baptised, we follow the teaching of Christ Our Lord and the ancient practice of the Church.
 Due to the importance of Baptism, the Church teaches that parents should have their children baptised “within the first few weeks” after their birth.

-Baptism is much more than a “naming ceremony,” a blessing for the baby or the excuse for a party.
+Baptism is much more than a “naming ceremony,” a blessing for the baby, or the excuse for a party.
 Baptism is a sacrament founded by Christ Himself.
-All sacraments are the action of Jesus Christ in His Church.
-They are the outward sign of inward grace, bringing us God’s spiritual help we need to live our lives as we ought.
+All sacraments are the actions of Jesus Christ in His Church.
+They are the outward sign of inward grace, bringing us God’s spiritual help we need in order to live our lives as we ought.

 - We are forgiven Original Sin.
 Baptism is the ordinary way of getting to heaven.